dahlb/ha_kia_hyundai/README.md

 A custom integration for Kia Uvo/Hyundai Bluelink in the USA/Canada regions.
 This project was mostly inspired by this [home assistant integration](https://github.com/fuatakgun/kia_uvo)

-Warning ahead; this is beta phase, this is mostly functional, if you notice something missing please open an issue.
+Warning ahead; this is beta phase, this is mostly functional for USA Kia, if you notice something missing please open an issue.
+Warning ahead; this is alpha phase for CA and US Hyundai, if you notice something missing please open an issue.

+## Feature Highlights ##
+- Minimizing UI thread workload to allow things like Google Home to function correctly
+- Clean easy to maintain MVC design
+- Isolation of Region/Brand idiosyncrasy.
+- Published PyPi for all API interactions to help full python community

 ## Installation ##
 You can install this either manually copying files or using HACS.
 Configuration can be done on UI, you need to enter your username and password, (I know, translations are missing!).